neo-project/global-blockchain-compliance-hub/_posts/India/1111-11-01-india-registry-requirements.md

 - One person companies: A one person company is a combination of a sole proprietorship with limited liability.
 This kind of corporate set-up has only one member.
 - Section 8 companies: This is a not-for-profit company formed with charitable or social objects to which all of its profits will be applied.

 A company can be incorporated through an online process.
-In order to be incorporated, companies are required to fill in the [SPICe INC-32 form] (http://www.mca.gov.in/MinistryV2/companyformsdownload.html).
+In order to be incorporated, companies are required to fill in the [SPICe INC-32 form](http://www.mca.gov.in/MinistryV2/companyformsdownload.html).

 The following documents must be filed with SPICe Form INC-32 for incorporation of company:
 	- Memorandum of Association – Applicable and mandatory only in case of Section 8 company or company with foreign subscribers not having Directors Identification Number (DIN)